 Be kind to yourself

 Don’t place yourself under too much pressure to be ‘OK’.
-Emotions come and go and like waves, they can wash over us and seem overwhelming.
-Allow yourself to feel and experience your grief and know that in time, the waves will eventually recede.
+Emotions come and go, and, like waves, they can wash over us and seem overwhelming.
+Allow yourself to feel and experience your grief, and know that in time, the waves will eventually recede.

 Ignore the day completely

-Take the day off social media and do things that make you happy – maybe that’s baking, watching a Netflix show, going on a walk or simply having a lazy day.
+Take the day off from social media and do things that help you to feel happy - whether that’s baking, watching a Netflix show, going on a walk or simply having a lazy day.

-Read Bianca's comments in The Guardian about people being offered the choice to opt out of marketing materials in the run-up to Mother's Day.
+- Read Bianca's comments in The Guardian about people being offered the choice to opt out of marketing materials in the run-up to Mother's Day.

-Read Bianca's advice in The Irish News article ‘Eight ways to cope with Mother's Day when you've lost your mum’.
+- Read Bianca's advice in The Irish News article ‘Eight ways to cope with Mother's Day when you've lost your mum’.

-Online Bereavement Support
+Online Bereavement Community

 Head of Bereavement